 Most standard sets of golf clubs on the market today use identical flex category shafts tipped a consistent 1/2" increment from club to club, and then butt trimmed to the finished length.
 This process makes each shaft stiffer by approximately 4.3 cycles of natural frequency as the clubs get shorter.
 Through thousands of fittings with FitChip, we find that very few players are properly fit with this 4.3 cycle progression as predetermined by club and shaft manufacturers.
 Just as a standard size, off the rack suit, will not fit properly everywhere on the body, seldom does every club in an off the rack set.
 Thus most players with these clubs have a favorite club.
 Most individuals have a unique curve or line depicting their individual swing timing, and their clubs should be built accordingly Figure 5.
 Sometimes on straight lines, sometimes on curves, sometimes on positive and sometimes on negative slopes.
 Everyone is different, and unless you have a set of clubs built with this system, you will never have a fully fitted set of clubs, for which you can say, "every club in my bag is my favorite club."

 From Figure 5 you can see the major differences in these players and some unexpected results.
 For instance the senior player has the stiffest set of clubs from this diverse group of players.
 This senior player had won the National Senior Amateur and was approached by all the club companies to play their clubs and of course since he was a senior and had a relatively low club head speed they put him in senior shafts.
 At that time he lost his game completely and came to me to analyze the problem.
 A FitChip fitting told us he needed the stiffer clubs and almost on a flat line.
 Once I built this set for him he returned to the winners circle on the senior amateur circuit.
-These curves were selected to demonstrate how you can not expect any certain club fit to a certain class of player but that the FitChip system will define the perfect fit for any players swing.
+These curves were selected to demonstrate how you can not expect conventional club fitting procedures to fit players by class or club head speed.
+However, the FitChip system will define the perfect custom golf club fit for any players swing.

 The Club Pro had the long smooth swing with the very early release requiring the slower kick of a soft shaft, However the shorter clubs required a stiffer shaft because, on purpose, he was trying for more back spin in these scoring clubs.
 While in the case of the PGA Pro, a winner of the PGA Championship, his longer clubs fell on the 4.3 slope but the swing timing changed in his shorter scoring clubs to a flat line to achieve more accuracy and consistency.